Obverse. Photo © Monetnik.ru

 Depicts the coat of arms (1951-1975), name of country above, value below.

 The coats of arms of the Portuguese colonies were introduced in 1935.
 All arms were of the same model: divided vertically in such a way that two sub-shields are formed.
 The dexter was white with five small blue shields each bearing five white discs (i.e. Cinco Quinas, Five Quinas representing the motherland).
 The sinister represented the colony.
-The colonial sub-shields for Mozambique depicted a bundle of seven arrows, points downwards and tied together with a ribbon, in the sinister part.
-The arrows are the symbol of St. Sebastian who was martyred with arrows.
-This symbol was adopted for the whole of Mozambique because the first capital of the Portuguese possessions in Eastern Africa was San Sebastião de Mozambique, named after king Sebastião (1557-1578).
-In the base green and white waves to indicate the overseas location.
-To complete the badge, the arms were set upon a golden armillary sphere with a golden mural crown.
-The crown had 5 apparent towers in each tower charged an armillary sphere and in each space between towers charged Christ’s cross.
+The colonial sub-shield for Mozambique depicted a bundle of seven golden arrows, points downwards and tied together with a ribbon, symbolizing Saint Sebastian, who was martyred by arrows.
+This emblem was chosen because the first capital of the Portuguese possessions in Eastern Africa was São Sebastião de Moçambique, named after King Sebastião (1557–1578).
+At the base, green and white wavy lines represented Mozambique’s coastal and overseas nature.
+To complete the badge, the shield was set upon a golden armillary sphere, itself topped by a golden mural crown with five visible towers, each tower bearing an armillary sphere and each space between towers displaying a cross of Christ.

 MOÇAMBIQUE